 hi

 The Periodic Table of Elements can be a very abstract and complex system to understand.
 It is truly awe-inspiring to think that within the 118 elements are the building blocks of all matter and things in the universe.
-CORE’s goal was to create an exhibit that makes the periodic table accessible and engaging to visitors.
+CORE’s goal was to create a periodic table exhibit that is accessible and engaging to visitors.
 Illuminating, quite literally, how it is classified, its history and how it relates to things in our everyday lives.

 hi